woocommerce/woocommerce/docs/extension-development/integrating-coming-soon-mode.md

 tags: how-to, coming-soon
 ---

 This guide provides examples for third-party developers and hosting providers on how to integrate their systems with WooCommerce's coming soon mode.
 For more details, please read the [developer blog post](https://developer.woocommerce.com/2024/06/18/introducing-coming-soon-mode/).
+For site visibility settings, please refer to the [admin documentation](https://woocommerce.com/document/configuring-woocommerce-settings/coming-soon-mode/).

 ## Introduction